ome/omero-guide-upload/docs/import-cli.rst

 Resources
 ---------

-Additionally to the :ref:`Resources mentioned in the import-cli section<Resources>` and in the :ref:`Setup<Setup>` you will also need the rendering and metadata plugins as mentioned in :doc:`render` and :doc:`metadata`, and possibly the following files:
+Additionally to the :ref:`Resources mentioned in the import-cli section<Resources-import-cli>` and in the :ref:`Setup<Setup>` you will also need the rendering and metadata plugins as mentioned in :doc:`render` and :doc:`metadata`, and possibly the following files:

    - https://github.com/ome/training-scripts/blob/master/maintenance/preparation/renderingdef.yml
    - :download:`simple-annotation.csv <../scripts/simple-annotation.csv>`